Aquostic – Stripped Bare

-Aquostic – Stripped Bare is the thirty-first studio album by English rock band Status Quo, first released on 17 October 2014.
+Aquostic – Stripped Bare is the thirty-first studio album by British rock band Status Quo, first released on 17 October 2014.
 Produced by Mike Paxman, this is the band's first completely acoustic album and the first recorded with drummer Leon Cave.
 Its cover features a photograph by Canadian singer Bryan Adams.
 The album earned a Gold certification in January 2015.

 Background

 "We did an album of our old songs," Francis Rossi observed, "posed nude on the cover, got Bryan Adams to shoot it… Why do you do it?
 Because it made everyone talk about it… All those songs were written acoustically.
 It would be great to have new stuff out.
 But if you and I were the record company, and the manager comes to us and says, 'They want to write a whole new album of acoustic stuff,' they'd say, 'Fuck off, give us the hits.'"